The heterodyne sensing system for the ALPS II search for sub-eV weakly interacting particles: Acknowledgments

 \section{Acknowledgments}

 The Authors would like to thank the members of the ALPS Collaboration.
-We acknowledge the support of the National Science Foundation (Grant No. 1802006) and of the Heising-Simons Foundation (Grant No. 2015-154).
+We acknowledge the support of the National Science Foundation (Grant No. 1802006), of the Heising-Simons Foundation (Grant No. 2015-154 and 2020-1841) and of the Deutsche Forschungsgemeinschaft through project grant WI 1643/2-1.